Corbel arch: Hittites (Anatolia)

 The Hittites in ancient Anatolia were also building corbelled vaults.
 The earliest ones date to the 16th century BC.

 Some similarities are found between the Hittite and Mycenaean construction techniques.
-Yet the Hittite corbelled vaults are earlier by about 300 years.
+Yet the Hittite corbelled vaults precede the Mycenaean ones by about 300 years.
+While using the corbelled technique, Hitties imitated the parabolic arches, likely due to being exposed to the Egyptian designs.